SafoanMiah/web-tracker-app/README.md

 - Automatically saves progress data to `progress_data.csv` for persistent storage.
 - Displays a dynamic leaderboard to show progress.
 - Visualizes progress data using interactive Plotly charts.
+- **New:** Import data from CSV files and export current data.
+- **New:** Customize dashboard views to show or hide data frames and analytics.
+- **New:** Choose from multiple chart types: Bar, Pie, and Line charts.

 ## 🛠️ Installation